explosion/spaCy/website/docs/usage/processing-pipelines.md

 | `doc`       | `Doc` | The `Doc` object processed by the previous component.  |
 | **RETURNS** | `Doc` | The `Doc` object processed by this pipeline component. |

+The [`@Language.component`](/api/language#component) decorator lets you turn a simple function into a pipeline component.
+It takes at least one argument, the **name** of the component factory.
+You can use this name to add an instance of your component to the pipeline.
+It can also be listed in your model config, so you can save, load and train models using your component.

 Custom components can be added to the pipeline using the [`add_pipe`](/api/language#add_pipe) method.
 Optionally, you can either specify a component to add it **before or after**, tell spaCy to add it **first or